 What excitement.
 My first salmon at my fingertips.
-Usually I don’t like getting too wet if it’s cold weather.
+Usually I try not to get too wet if it’s cold weather.
 Although sunny, this was a pretty cold autumn morning in southern WA.
 But with salmon so close I ran into the surf and started casting and retrieving like never before.
-Soon after that I’d landed my first salmon and the rest is history.
+Soon after that I’d landed my first salmon.
 Spotted a school, threw a lure into it and moments later I had it.
 You may notice in the photo I am wearing only underwear.
 Boxer shorts.
-I don’t usually roam around in just my undies.
+I don’t usually roam around camp in just my undies.
 I was wearing tracksuit pants before the school was spotted.
 The school was out deep, just out of casting distance.
 We had to wade into the water to get that extra distance.
-No time to put on shorts – I threw off my pants in a fit of salmon madness and headed for the water.
+No time to put on shorts – I threw off my pants in a fit of salmon madness and headed into the water.

 The moral of the story?
 Learn how to spot schools of Australian Salmon!
 Preferably before you spend years casting into nothing.
 The first thing to do is start looking for dark patches beneath the water.
 That is your job as a salmon fisherman, to scour the water looking for dark patches.
 They look similar to a large clump of seaweed.
 In fact it can be difficult to distinguish seaweed from salmon schools, but spotting these dark patches is the first step in finding a school of salmon.
 Polarized sunglasses help.
 Make sure you get yourself a good quality pair – mine cost $7.50 including delivery from ebay.
 I considered getting the $5 set but I would not compromise quality.
 Once you have spotted a dark patch, there are things to look for that will help identify what that dark patch is.
 You won’t get a 100% positive ID until you have hooked onto a salmon or snagged some weed, these points below just allow you to make a judgment as to whether to have a cast or not.